linavarro/RGVFlood/docs/implementation/surveydatamodel/geospatialdata/index.rst

 File Nameing:
 -------------

 Survey data files shall be organized and named based on the Gauge Station Name or Steam Name with Date.
-TWB1_02-25-2022.CSV
+TWDB1_02-25-2022.CSV

 Survey data files should be stored in a comma delimited text file, spreadsheet, or database format and include all hydraulic feature data and benchmarks surveyed for that stream.

-Images and photo taken at a Station Site or Hydrological Cross Section should shall be organized and named based on the Gauge Station Name or Steam Name with Date.
-TWB1_02-25-2022.JPG
+Images and photo taken at a Station Site or Hydrological Cross Section should shall be organized and named based on the Gauge Station Name or Steam Name, Image Number, and Date.
+TWDB1_#_02-25-2022.JPG

 Geospatial Accuracy
 -------------------